iamBelugaa/scim-gateway/README.md

 # SCIM Gateway Service

-A service providing a **SCIM v2.0-compliant** interface for user and group management, built using [Goa](https://goa.design/) design-first microservice framework.
+A service providing a **SCIM v2.0** compliant interface for user and group management, built using [Goa](https://goa.design/) design-first microservice framework.